gcs26355/Gibson-s-Projects/README.md

+# Gibson Sparks
-# Just a simple repo of files relating to projects I've completed or am currently working on
+Just a simple repo of files relating to projects I've completed or am currently working on.